-The Parties shall enforce the protection provided for in Articles X.4 to X.6 by appropriate administrative and judicial steps to prevent or stop the unlawful use of protected geographical indications.
+The Parties shall enforce the protection provided for in Articles X.31 (Procedures) to X.35 (Relationship to Trademarks) by appropriate administrative and judicial steps to prevent or stop the unlawful use of protected designations of origin and protected geographical indications.
 They shall also enforce such protection at the request of an interested party.

-General rules
+General Rules

-1. A Party shall not be required to protect a name as a geographical indication under this Agreement if that name conflicts with the name of a plant variety or an animal breed and as a result is likely to mislead the consumer as to the true origin of the product.

-2. A homonymous name which misleads the consumer into believing that products come from another territory shall not be registered even if the name is accurate as far as the actual territory, region or place of origin of the product in question is concerned.
-Without prejudice to Article 23 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), the Parties shall mutually decide the practical conditions of use under which wholly or partially homonymous geographical indications will be differentiated from each other, taking into account the need to ensure equitable treatment of the producers concerned and that consumers are not misled.

-3. Where a Party, in the context of bilateral negotiations with a third party, proposes to protect a geographical indication of that third party which is wholly or partially homonymous with a geographical indication of the other Party, the latter shall be informed and be given the opportunity to comment before that name is protected.
+- 1. This Agreement shall apply without prejudice to the rights and obligations of the Parties under the WTO Agreement. - 2.
+A Party shall not be required to protect a name as a geographical indication under this Sub-Section if that name conflicts with the name of a plant variety or an animal breed and as a result is likely to mislead the consumer as to the true origin of the product. - 3.
+A homonymous name which misleads consumers into believing that a product comes from another territory shall not be protected even if the name is accurate as far as the actual territory, region or place of origin of the product in question is concerned.
+Without prejudice to Article 23 of the TRIPS Agreement, the Parties shall mutually decide the practical conditions of use under which wholly or partially homonymous geographical indications will be differentiated from each other, taking into account the need to ensure equitable treatment of the producers concerned and that consumers are not misled. - 4.
+When a Party, in the context of bilateral negotiations with a third party, proposes to protect a geographical indication of that third party which is wholly or partially homonymous with a geographical indication of the other Party protected under this Sub-Section, it shall inform the other Party thereof and give it an opportunity to comment before the third party's geographical indication becomes protected.

-4. Any matter arising from product specifications of protected geographical indications shall be dealt with in the Committee established in Article [X].10.

-5. The registration of geographical indications protected under this Agreement may only be cancelled by the Party in which the product originates.

-6. A product specification referred to in this Article shall be that approved, including any amendments also approved, by the authorities of the Party in the territory from which the product originates.
+- 5. Any matter arising from product specifications of protected geographical indications shall be dealt with in the [joint working body defined by the Agreement] referred to in Article X.69 (Institutional Provisions). - 6.
+The protection of geographical indications protected under this Agreement may only be cancelled by the Party in which the product originates. - 7.
+A product specification referred to in this Sub-Section shall be that approved, including any amendments also approved, by the authorities of the Party in the territory from which the product originates.